MrBoobieBuyer/DynamicWeaponProfiles/README.md

 ![Dynamic Weapon Profiles Screenshot](/screenshots/dwp_screenshot_1.jpg "Screenshot")

 ## What's New?
+* You no longer need to press Enter to apply stat change in the profile editor.
+* Resolved checkbox conflict with Chicago Typewriter.
 * Added a live weapon stat editor!
 You can now edit and save profiles in game!

 ## Profiles
 * Dynamic Weapon Profiles allows you to dynamically change the stats of all weapons by selecting the desired profile in a dropdown menu.